Advice > Software engineering

 Ultimately, how you do in your interviews will help determine what you’ll be offered.
 That’s why hiring one of our ex-Meta interview coaches can provide such a significant return on investment.

 And remember, compensation packages are always negotiable, even at Meta.
 So, if you do get an offer, don’t be afraid to ask for more.
-If you need help negotiating, consider booking one of our salary negotiation coaches to get expert advice
+If you need help negotiating, use this salary negotiation guide and consider booking one of our salary negotiation coaches to get expert advice.

 Please note that the process outlined below is for E3 and E4 level candidates.
 If you're interviewing for a more senior individual contributor role, it might change slightly.
-Check out our guide to Meta E6 interviews for more details.
+Check out our guides to Meta E5 and Meta E6 interviews for more details.

 2.1 What interviews to expect